-Revenue is measured at the fair value of consideration received or receivable.
-The Company recognises revenue when the amount of revenue can be reliably measured.
-Revenue comprises the following elements:
+Revenue is measured at the value of the consideration received or receivable.
+The Company recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the Company and specific criteria have-been met for each of the Company's activities as described below.

-Revenue from sale of services includes :
+i) Revenue from sale of services

-Revenue from Casino: Casino gaming revenues are all amounts wagered in casino less amounts paid as winning to players of casino games.
-Gaming revenue is recorded based on net gain / loss at the end of each day.
+Casino gaming revenues are all amounts wagered in casinos less amounts paid as winnings to players of casino games.
+Gaming revenue is recorded based on net gain/loss at the end of each day.
+The revenue recognised includes gaming related taxes and duties which the Company pays as a principal but excludes amount collected on behalf of third parties such as entry tax.
 Income from Slot Machines is accounted for on the basis of actual collection in each respective machine.

-Revenue is measured at the fair value of the consideration received or receivable for services rendered, net of amount collected on behalf of third parties such as GST.
+Revenue from sale of services is recognised as and when the services agreed are rendered, net of discount to the customers and amount collected on behalf of third parties such as service tax, luxury tax.

-Revenue from Sale of Goods : Revenue from sales of goods is measured at the fair value of the consideration received or receivable excluding taxes or duties collected on behalf of the government.
-Sale of goods comprise sale of food and beverages, allied services relating to entertainment and hospitality operations.
-Revenue from sale of food and beverage is recognised at the point of sale.
+ii) Revenue from Sale of goods

+Revenue from sales of goods is measured at the fair value of the consideration received or receivable excluding taxes or duties collected on behalf of the Government.
+Sale comprise sale of food and beverages relating to entertainment and hospitality operations.